HOME page -- Studio Tour -- Equipment -- Services and Price List -- Studio Session Photos

 and lots more great stuff!

-This is where I first met John Lennonin STUDIO A while we were both doing a Flip Side TV show while I was mixing it at this board.
+This is where I first met John Lennon in STUDIO A while we were both doing a Flip Side TV show while I was mixing Johnny Winter with Rick Derringer at this Spectrasonics board.

 Unknown, Steve Love-Guitar, Leo Adamian-Drums, Jim Reeves-Engineer, Rob Hegel- Vocals and Songs, Cisco Centenna-Bass